-A study carried out by (Pejchar et al., 2017) explored the profound effects of invasive alien species (IAS) on diverse ecosystems including terrestrial freshwater and marine environments.
+A study carried out by Pejchar et al. (2017) explored the profound effects of invasive alien species (IAS) on diverse ecosystems including terrestrial freshwater and marine environments.
 Examples include zebra mussels in aquatic environments which disrupt water clarity and nutrient cycles thereby reshaping entire ecosystems.
 Likewise invasive plant species in South Africa have altered fynbos ecosystems and negatively affected native plant and animal communities.
 Additionally feral pigs in Hawaii damage native plant communities and create mosquito breeding grounds which harm biodiversity and human health.
 A similar study by (Knight et al., 2005) highlights how aquatic and terrestrial ecosystems are interconnected through trophic cascades where changes in one ecosystem trigger ripple effects in the other.
 For example fish preying on dragonfly larvae in ponds reduces adult dragonfly populations leading to more pollinators and improved reproductive success for nearby insect-pollinated plants.
 This demonstrates how aquatic predators indirectly influence terrestrial plant reproduction.
 The study underscores the need for a holistic approach to ecosystem management by recognizing how disruptions such as pollution or fish introductions can destabilize these interactions and affect biodiversity and ecosystem health across both environments.

 An investigation was carried out by (Naeem et al., 1999) in which they emphasizes that human activities have shifted natural ecosystems into species-poor managed systems which reduces biodiversity and disrupts ecological functions.
 Maintaining at least one species per functional group such as predators and herbivores is essential for ecosystem stability and resilience.
 Beyond species numbers the identity and abundance of species are equally crucial because losing key species disrupts processes like plant production and nutrient cycling.
 Additionally ecosystem processes including nutrient cycling and soil fertility become less stable with biodiversity loss.
 (Malhi et al., 2020) explored how climate change uniquely affects various ecosystems from forests and grasslands to coral reefs and wetlands by altering temperature and precipitation patterns which leads to shifts in species composition and ecosystem functions.
 It highlights biodiversity loss across different ecological groups including terrestrial plants marine invertebrates and soil microbes which disrupt food webs and energy flow.
-Another study by (Weiskopf et al., 2020) examined the critical role of natural ecosystems in supporting human societies through essential ecosystem services while emphasizing their immense economic value as they provide trillions of dollars’ worth of free benefits annually.
+Another study by Weiskopf et al. (2020) examined the critical role of natural ecosystems in supporting human societies through essential ecosystem services while emphasizing their immense economic value as they provide trillions of dollars’ worth of free benefits annually.
 Yet short-term land-use decisions can impose significant long-term costs on future generations necessitating policies that balance economic development with ecosystem preservation since unchecked economic growth often leads to habitat destruction and the degradation of ecosystem services resulting in hidden costs that surpass the immediate benefits and are rarely accounted for in traditional economic assessments.